What is a Google Business listing, anyways?

 Once you get a message, make sure to respond same-day, ideally same-hour.
 (Google calculates your average response time and lists it to guests.)

-It can be tough to track down changes someone on your team may have made.
+It can be tough to track down search engine changes someone on your team may have made.

 To avoid the wild goose chase, make sure that you use a Master Doc and add all of your restaurant’s info for Google Business so you have it in one place.